thavelka/social-network/README.md

 I really don't plan on taking down Twitter with this web app, so I'll move on to something new once I'm comfortable with rails.

 **Current accomplishments:**
-* Successfully installed rails and created a working project
+- [x] Successfully installed rails and created a working project
-* Used Rails' scaffold generator to create a database, controllers, and views
+- [x] Used Rails' scaffold generator to create a database, controllers, and views
-* Created a git repository and pushed to GitHub
+- [x] Created a git repository and pushed to GitHub
-* Learned to make commits, pushes, and pulls
+- [x] Learned to make commits, pushes, and pulls
-* Cloned repository to a web server at Nitrous
+- [x] Cloned repository to a web server at Nitrous
-* Implemented Twitter's Bootstrap into my project
+- [x] Implemented Twitter's Bootstrap into my project
+- [x] Learn about CSS and Javascript, learn to implement
+- [x] Learn more about database management
+- [x] Learn how to create accounts, mailers, permissions

 **What's next:**
-* Get better grasp on the Ruby language
+- [ ] Get better grasp on the Ruby language
-* Learn about helpers
+- [ ] Learn about helpers
-* Learn about CSS and Javascript, learn to implement
-* Learn more about database management
-* Learn how to create accounts, mailers, permissions